gaslight/posts/posts/2013-06-17-web-school-cincy.md

 ##  The Windup...

-The number of "paid apprenticeship" schools has experienced a bit of a surge recently, especially in our domain, Web development and specifically those teaching Ruby on Rails.
-This phenomenon is due largely to the realignment in the work force from mat rial workers to information workers.
+The number of "paid apprenticeship" schools has experienced a bit of a surge recently, especially in web development, and specifically those teaching Ruby on Rails.
+This phenomenon is due largely to the realignment in the work force from material workers to information workers.

 We've seen the demand for tech talent grow steadily and we're beginning to feel the pinch ourselves.
 Recruiters are becoming a more frequent "guest" at